Cxbx-Reloaded/game-compatibility/README.md

 * issue-, zero or more of : audio, files, input, kernel, timing, video
 * region-, zero or more of : us-canada, japan, other (sourced from dumped XBE Game Region flags 1, 2, 4)
-* state-, one of : perfect, working, playable, interactive, booting, crashes, unresponsive, unsupported or unverified (see below)
+* state-, one of : perfect, working, partially-working, interactive, booting, crashes, unresponsive, unsupported or unverified (see below)
 * type-, one of : demo, homebrew, retail or sample
 * xdk-, one or more XDK versions (sourced from dumped XBE library versions)